simonesilvestroni/ssil-website/_posts/2022-12-12-email-migration-from-proton-to-mailbox.md

 ## Mobile

 This was the surprise I enjoyed the most.
 Being on Android, I feared the idea of having to look for good apps that can support cardDAV and calDAV natively.
-While reading Mailbox FAQs, I stumbled on an article where they suggested an <abbr title="Free and Open Source Software">FOSS</abbr> app available on F-Droid called [DAVx<sup>5</sup>](https://f-droid.org/en/packages/at.bitfire.davdroid/).
+While reading Mailbox FAQs, I stumbled on an article where they suggested a <abbr title="Free and Open Source Software">FOSS</abbr> app available on F-Droid called [DAVx<sup>5</sup>](https://f-droid.org/en/packages/at.bitfire.davdroid/).

 It was just a matter of adding the single Mailbox account in the app and activate calDAV and cardDAV.
 Afterwards, the integrated Contacts and Calendar apps by Google would simply sync to it.
 I feel obliged to repeat that I *don't have a Google account* set up with my Android phone, and yet they work seamlessly with Mailbox through DAVx<sup>5</sup> sync.